 I have worked regularly with top presenting talent, including Fiona Bruce, Jay Blades, David Starkey, Mark Gatiss, Turi King, Sara Cox, Lucy Worsley and many more.
 Presenters know they can trust me to keep a close eye on editorial content, direct a strong performance, and ensure that they shine.

 My personal interests draw me to a wide range of subjects, including early music, history of fashion and the history of art, food and material culture (particularly of the 16th Century and 1930s).
 I have a succesful vintage clothing business and I contest with brass bands - currently Glastonbury Brass (1st Section).
 My academic background encompasses science, social science, history and arts, and I still engage in research in history.
+I recently curated and designed and built an exhibition for The Greensleeves Project on dress in the 16th century song.
 I have extensive safeguarding training as a junior football club welfare officer, and also spend my Saturday mornings as an assistant referee/linesman.

 Read Less